ABRSM and Trinity Piano Diplomas

 Prerequisites

-In July 2023, ABRSM announced that Grade 8 practical will be a prerequisite to ARSM, LRSM and FRSM.
-All three diplomas would be available as digital assessments starting from April 2024.
+Grade 8 practical is a prerequisite to ARSM, LRSM and FRSM.
+All three diplomas would be available as digital assessments.

 There are no prerequisites for ATCL and LTCL performance diplomas.
 These are available as digital assessments.
 LTCL is a prerequisite to FTCL.
 FTCL is only available as a face to face exam.